Adult Behavioral Health

 - Individual Therapy

 - Case Management

 - Psychiatric Services

 - Medication Management

-We specialize in serving Benton County residents with major mental illness and Oregon Health Plan.
-We also serve eligible uninsured individuals with some types of private insurance.
+We specialize in serving Benton County residents with severe and persistent mental illness and Oregon Health Plan.
+We also serve eligible uninsured individuals and some private insurance.
 Reduced fees are available based on income levels and eligibility.
-For individuals interested in an assessment to determine eligibility, please call 541-766-6835.
-If eligible, you will receive a same day appointment.
+For individuals interested in mental health services, please call 541-766-6835.

 We assist families, friends, or agencies in determining whether a person meets the legal criteria for involuntary commitment and treatment.
 Persons who meet the criteria are those who have a mental disorder, are unwilling to seek voluntary treatment and, as a result of their mental disorder, are dangerous to themselves or others, or are unable to provide their own basic needs.

 - Consultation to relatives, friends, the community, social service agencies, and law enforcement regarding involuntary commitment.